Luke-SNAW/Luke-SNAW.github.io/vault/dev.tools.md

 - [Backstage](https://github.com/backstage/backstage) is an open platform for building developer portals
 - [penpot](https://github.com/penpot/penpot) - The Open-Source design & prototyping platform. made with clojure, clojurescript
 - [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - A collection of inspiring lists, manuals, cheatsheets, blogs, hacks, one-liners, cli/web tools and more.
+- [mkcert](https://github.com/FiloSottile/mkcert) is a simple tool for making locally-trusted development certificates.
+It requires no configuration.

 ## Network